magit/magit/README.md

 Magit is an interface to the version control system [Git][git], implemented as an [Emacs][emacs] extension.

-Unlike Emacs' native [Version Control][vc] package which strives to provide a unified interface to various version control systems, Magit only supports Git and can therefore better take advantage of its native features.
+Unlike the [Version Control][vc] package which is part of Emacs and strives to provide a unified interface to various version control systems, Magit only supports Git and can therefore better take advantage of its native features.

 Magit supports GNU Emacs 23.2 or later; 24.1 or later is recommended.
 Magit supports Git 1.7.2.5 or later; 1.8.2 or later is recommended.